 New radar and optical data has since reduces the odds a bit, and the current estimation is that in 2029 Apophis will pass near us at only 31,300 km (19,449 Mi).
 This is less than a tenth of the distance to the moon, too close for comfort?
 At least we don't come eye to eye with minor planet number 99942.
 It weights 61,000,000,000 kg and it's approach speed is a breathtaking 32,624 (20,390).
 An impact would be similar to exploding the entire global nuclear arsenal of about 15,000 nuclear weapons, at once.

-Astronomers get excited about this pass as it will be a great opportunity to observe an asteroid that large from such a close distance.
+Get excited about this pass as it will be a great opportunity to observe an asteroid that large from such a close distance.
+99942 Apophis will be visible to the naked eye, looking like a moving star.
 Scientists have observed small asteroids at that distance from earth, but it doesn't happen very often that an asteroid as large as 2004MN4 Apophis passes so close in between the moon and the earth.
 We might be able to get information on it's size, shape and maybe even the interior.
 Flying so close to earth will also change Apophis' orbit slightly.
+At the 2019 Planetary Defense Conference scientists discussed whether a spacecraft should be sent to Apophis.

 The space rock is named after Apep, the Egyptian god of chaos.